Beechwood–Brookline station

-Beechwood–Brookline station is a SEPTA rapid transit station in Haverford Township, Pennsylvania.
-It serves the Norristown High Speed Line and is located at Edgewood and Strathmore Roads, although SEPTA gives the address as Beechwood and Karakung Drives.
-Both local trains and Hughes Park Express trains stop at Beechwood–Brookline.
-The station lies 2.5 mi from 69th Street Terminal.
+Beechwood–Brookline station is a SEPTA Metro rapid transit station in Haverford Township, Pennsylvania.
+It serves the M and is located at Edgewood and Strathmore Roads, although SEPTA gives the address as Beechwood and Karakung Drives.
+All trains stop at Beechwood–Brookline.
+The station lies 2.5 mi from 69th Street Transit Center.
+It serves the walkable, pre-War neighborhoods of Beechwood and Brookline.
+It is also situated closely to Haverford's middle and high schools.
 The station has off-street parking available.